Eleftherios Venizelos: "Noemvriana" – Greece enters World War I

-In the following months after the creation of provisional government in Thessaloniki in late August, negotiations between the Allies and king intensified.
-The Allies wanted further demobilisation of the Greek army as a counterbalance of the unconditional surrender of Fort Rupel by the royalist government and military evacuation of Thessaly to insure the safety of their troops in Macedonia.
-On the other hand, the king wanted assurances that the Allies would not officially recognise Venizelos' provisional government or further support it, guarantees that Greece's integrity and neutrality would be respected, and a promise that any war material surrendered to the Allies would be returned after the war.
+In the months following the creation of the provisional government in Thessaloniki in late August, negotiations between the Allies and the king intensified.
+The Allies wanted further demobilization of the Greek army as a counterbalance to the royalist government's unconditional surrender of Fort Rupel and the military evacuation of Thessaly to ensure the safety of their troops in Macedonia.
+On the other hand, the king wanted assurances that the Allies would not officially recognize Venizelos' provisional government or further support it, guarantees that Greece's integrity and neutrality would be respected, and a promise that any war material surrendered to the Allies would be returned after the war.

 The Franco-British use of Greece's territory in co-operation with the Venizelos government throughout 1916 was opposed in royalist circles and therefore increased Constantine's popularity, and caused much excitement and several anti-Allied demonstrations took place in Athens.
 Moreover, a growing movement had been developed in the army among lower officers, led by military officers Ioannis Metaxas and Sofoklis Dousmanis, determined to oppose disarmament and the surrender of any war materials to the Allies.

 The Allies' pressure on the government of Athens continued.
-On the next day, 24 November, du Fournet presented a new ultimatum ending on 1 December to the government of Athens demanding the immediate surrender of at least ten mountain batteries.
+On the next day, 24 November, du Fournet presented a new ultimatum ending on 1 December to the government of Athens, demanding the immediate surrender of at least ten mountain batteries.
 The admiral made a last effort to persuade the king to accept France's demands.
-He advised the king that according to his orders he would land an Allied contingent, with aim to occupy certain positions in Athens until his demands were satisfied.
-In reply, the King claimed that he was pressed by the army and the people not to submit to disarmament, and refused to make any commitment.
+He advised the king that according to his orders, he would land an Allied contingent with the aim to occupy certain positions in Athens until his demands were satisfied.
+In reply, the King claimed that he was pressed by the army and the people not to submit to disarmament and refused to make any commitment.
 However, he promised that the Greek forces would receive orders not to fire against the Allied contingent.
-Despite the gravity of the situation both the royalist government and the Allies let the events take their own course.
-The royalist government decided to reject the admiral's demands on 29 November and armed resistance was organised.
-By 30 November military units and royalist militia (the epistratoi, "reservists") from surrounding areas have been recalled and gathered in and around Athens (in total over 20,000 men) and occupied strategic positions, with orders not to fire unless fired upon.
+Despite the gravity of the situation, both the royalist government and the Allies let the events take their own course.
+The royalist government decided to reject the admirals' demands on 29 November, and armed resistance was organized.
+By 30 November, military units and royalist militia (the epistratoi, "reservists") from surrounding areas had been recalled and gathered in and around Athens (in total over 20,000 men) and occupied strategic positions, with orders not to fire unless fired upon.
 On the other hand, the Allied authorities failed in their assessment of the prevailing temper.
-A diplomat characteristically insisted that the Greeks were bluffing, and in the face of force they would "bring the cannons on a plater"; a viewpoint that Du Fournet also shared.
+A diplomat characteristically insisted that the Greeks were bluffing, and in the face of force, they would "bring the cannons on a plater"; a viewpoint that Du Fournet also shared.